 Our practice is dedicated to providing you with the highest quality of eye care available.
-Our comprehensive eye examinations will test more than just your vision.
-We will test and treat for any potential eye disease or disorders, such as cataracts, as well as for muscle balance, visual field, and vascular conditions that affect your eye health.
+Our comprehensive eye examinations will test more than just your vision; we test and treat for any potential eye disease or disorders, such as cataracts, as well as for muscle balance, visual field, and vascular conditions that affect your eye health.
 Your visual skills and abilities are thoroughly evaluated and appropriate treatment is prescribed, whether its glasses, medication, or vision therapy.
 Most of our eye tests can be bulk billed however you will find further information on our bulk billing page.

 We will manage all your eye care needs, and will treat them with the most state-of-the-art technology.
 Our number one concern is the health of your eyes, and our aim is to provide the best possible vision and eye health care.